misterbuckley/vim-oracle/README.md

 ### Interactive Mode

 Use `<Leader>ai` (or `:VimOracle`) to open an interactive prompt.
 The prompt will be pre-filled with context about your current file and line number.
+You can also open a dedicated prompt window with `:VimOraclePromptWindow`.
+Edit the text in that window and press `<Leader>ai` or run `:VimOracleSend` to send it to the AI tool.

 ### Direct Commands